 Kids like to shake the lulav.
 Over my years at Schechter Manhattan I have found this to be invariably true.
 Give students a lulav and etrog and smiles emerge, faces light up.
 Shaking a lulav is fun.
 It makes us happy.
-As we look forward to sukkot this week I am reminded of the words from a traditional sukkot song…
+This is year is no different, and as students began learning the liturgy and choreography for sukkot this week I was reminded of the words from a traditional sukkot song…

 ושמחת בחגך, והיית אך שמח

 You will rejoice on the holiday and you will only be happy